-Here’s the master bedroom, which had awesome light streaming in – along with a lot of upscale, light colored furnishings.
+Here’s the main bedroom, which had awesome light streaming in – along with a lot of upscale, light colored furnishings.

 Speaking of beverages, this is the only home in the show with a basement – and they used some of that space to create a wine cellar.
 The stacked shelving on the far end is made from pallets and provides even more bottle storage.